Renting a Car in Argentina: 17 Helpful Tips and Tricks

 The same goes for your car insurance provider back home.
 Some companies will cover you for rental cars overseas, which could be a great way to save some money.
 Check if Argentina is included in your policy.

-9. What’s the best way to rent a car in Argentina?
+9. How to rent a car in Argentina?

 I always rent a car online.
 In Argentina, it meant I could read everything in English and not get caught out if I misunderstood something in Spanish.